edspective/edspective.github.io/_pages/share.md

 ## Book Format

 The _Shape of College_ is a collection of student profiles.
+Shapes are defined by the interaction of positive and negative space...what's present in proportion to what's missing.
 We are going for a vibe similar to <a href="https://www.portraitsofresilience.com/" target="_blank">Portraits of Reslience</a> or <a href="http://www.humansofnewyork.com/" target="_blank">Humans of New York</a>.
 Each profile will include three sections:
 1. What we show the world.
 A headshot accompanied by a brief biographical blurb.
 2. What we show admissions.
 Your favorite sample college application accompanied by a list of admissions outcomes.
 3. What we show no one.
-A 3-5 page autobiographical snippet about how your view of the world has changed since leaving high school.
+A 3-5 page autobiographical snippet about how your view of the world has changed since leaving high school or something that the application failed to capture.

 ## Submission Process